 “He kind of lost both sides,” Sarna added.

 Because of his less-than-revered status, Benjamin has not become a focus of the current movement to remove statues of Confederate figures that has roiled the nation and shaken President Trump’s administration.
-It was the Virginia city of Charlottesville’s push to remove a statue of Lee that sparked last weekend’s white supremacist rally, which left one counter-demonstrator dead and many others injured.
+It was the Virginia city of Charlottesville’s decision to remove a statue of Lee that sparked last weekend’s white supremacist rally, which left one counter-demonstrator dead and many others injured.

 There is only one known statue of a Jewish Confederate leader.
 It depicts David Levy Yulee, an industrialist, plantation owner and Confederate senator from Florida, and it shows him sitting on a bench.
 The statue commemorates a railway he built, not his Senate service.
 It stands in the small northern Florida town of Fernandina Beach (population: 12,500), and so far no one has suggested toppling it.